Swapnil-CS/Countdown-Timer-using-Python/README.md

 The Countdown Timer is implemented using the *time* module of PYTHON

-##To run this Code do the following steps:
-1. Download the Countdown_Timer.py file and save it.
+> To run this code download the Countdown_Timer.py file and save it then do the following task.
-2.

 ## For Windows
   Open Command Prompt then go to file location and run the following command
   ```